 AMHO is the provincial voice of Ontario’s community-based mental health and addiction providers.

-Our over 220 member organizations represent the full continuum of mental health and addiction organizations and services, ranging from community-based providers to peer and consumer survivor groups, to Community Health Centres (CHCs) and hospitals and hospital-based services.
+Our 200 member organizations represent the full continuum of mental health and addiction organizations and services, ranging from community-based providers to peer and consumer survivor groups, to Community Health Centres (CHCs) and hospitals and hospital-based services.

 At AMHO, we are inspired and driven by the work our members do.